 Top Ten Resume Tips

-These profiles track the cumulative GPA of those second and third year Michigan Law School students who received an offer from a particular employer, dating back to interviews held in the Fall of 2007, not just those students who have accepted their offers.
-The information dates back to interviews in Fall 2007 through interviews held in Fall 2012, so that it includes offers received when the economy was strong as well as when the legal market was less robust.
+These profiles track the cumulative GPA of those second- and third-year Michigan Law students who received an offer from a particular employer, dating back to interviews held in fall 2010, not just those students who have accepted their offers.
+The information dates back to interviews in fall 2010 through interviews held in fall 2014.

-By accessing this data, you agree to not disseminate it beyond the UMLS community.
+By accessing this data, you agree to not disseminate it beyond the Michigan Law community.

 Employer GPA Qualification Profiles for 2Ls